 Thank you to all pupils who entered the Young Musician of the Year competition.
 As always the standard was very high.
-The following pupils were successful at the audition stage and will compete in the final on Tuesday 10th March at 7pm:
+The following pupils were successful at the audition stage and will compete in the final on Thursday 17th March at 7pm.

 Junior finalists should prepare one piece.

 Senior finalists should prepare a programme of music not exceeding 10 minutes.

 As we are not able to invite parents in to the school still, competitors are allowed to bring two friends from Jordanhill School to come along and support.
 Hopefully this will help to create a suitable performance atmosphere.